geojupyter/team-compass/roles/hackathon-facilitator.md

 Please join the [GeoJupyter Zulip channel](https://jupyter.zulipchat.com/#narrow/channel/471314-geojupyter) and ping Matt Fisher to express your interested.
-We'll get your use case documented and add you to the team page.
+We'll get you added to the team page.